-In this part 2 of our pigmentation guide, we’re going to shed some light on how to shop for pigmentation products and build a successful routine.
+In this part 2 of our pigmentation guide, we’re going to shed some light on how to shop for the best ingredients & products to target that stubborn hyperpigmentation and build a successful routine.
 This will mirror a lot of what we talked about in our hyperpigmentation podcast episode, so check out the episode here if it’s easier for you to listen to it.

 Set Your Expectations